Marketing Demystified: The Only 11 Principles You'll Ever Need To Build A Profitable Online Business

 So it’s all about learning new skills, putting them into action and then learning more new skills.

 It’s a never-ending cycle.

-And if you're smart you'll put most of your effort into learning into fundamental and time tested principles and strategies of business and marketing over gimmicks, fads, and short term loopholes that most of the guru's constantly talk about.
+And if you're smart you'll put most of your effort into learning fundamental and time-tested principles and strategies of business and marketing over gimmicks, fads, and short-term loopholes that most of the guru's constantly talk about.